Available in: Spring 2027

 Columbia Law School participates in New York State’s Pro Bono Scholars Program (PBSP).
 PBSP gives students the opportunity to combine full-time work in a public interest legal office with an innovative course focusing on the development of professional identity and values.
 Pro Bono Scholars earn 12 credits, which satisfy their experiential learning requirement and their pro bono hours, all in their last semester of their 3L year.

-Pro Bono Scholars sit for the February 2025 Bar Examination and, upon successful passage, gain early admission to the New York Bar in the summer following graduation.
-CLS graduates receive their diploma/graduate certification on June 30, 2025 and so may be sworn into the bar as early as July 2025.
+Pro Bono Scholars will sit for the February 2027 Bar Examination and, upon successful passage, gain early admission to the New York Bar in the summer following graduation.
+CLS graduates receive their diploma/graduate certification in June 2027 and so may be sworn into the bar as early as July 2027.

 Approximately 12 students will be accepted into the program.